magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 2. Click **Run** next to the first recipe step **Create blueprint** (in the central box)
   * Each recipe step must be performed in sequence
-  * The info button next to each step tells you about the action to be completed, in this case it shows us the blueprint that will be created.
+  * The info button next to each step tells you about the action to be completed, in this case it shows us the blueprint that will be created
   * Once a step has completed successfully, the circle next to it will be coloured green

 3. Wait for the **Create blueprint** step to complete, then work through the next four steps in turn: